 The department is home to the Emiliana Pasca Noether Chair in Modern Italian History and the James L. and Shirley A. Draper Chair in American History, held by Manisha Sinha.

 Emiliana Pasca Noether Chair in Modern Italian History

-The Draper Chair in Early American History was endowed by University of Connecticut graduates James L. and Shirley A. Draper for the support of research and teaching in the history of colonial America and of the United States down to the middle of the nineteenth century.
+The Draper Chair in American History was endowed by University of Connecticut graduates James L. and Shirley A. Draper for the support of research and teaching in the history of colonial America and of the United States down to the middle of the nineteenth century.
 Its establishment was designed to enhance and highlight the significance of the early American field in the graduate program in History at UConn.
 The Draper Chair is currently held by Manisha Sinha.